mityax/gnome-extension-touchup/README.md

    - [ ] Single-finger swipe up/down outside a window to app list/close overview
  - [ ] Touch-enabled volume controls
  - [ ] Voice input in onscreen keyboard
  - [ ] Option to display individual windows instead of workspaces when navigating using gesture navigation bar
+ - [ ] Run arbitrary commands on touch-mode change

 Each of these features can be enabled/disabled individually and most can be further customized in the extension settings.